rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Mathematics rarely concerns itself with error messages, falsehood is falsehood.
 I have blogged about it in my posts about [Maybe Overuse](2021-01-17-maybe-overuse.html) and [Alternative and errors](2021-02-13-alternative.html).

 _side_note_start
-Side note:  Probably not surprisingly, these were rather negatively received, heavily down-voted posts.
+Side note:  Probably not surprisingly, these were rather negatively received, heavily downvoted posts.
 The topic itself is very much a _repetitive negative thinking_.
 Incidentally, the negative comments mostly belonged in the general “what you are describing is just bad code, whoever wrote it should have been more careful" category.
 I want to understand how code abstractions could promote erroneous code, my interest is in what makes people not careful.
 _side_note_end